AnkitDubey-DevOps/GitHub-Action/GH-200/01-Consume_workflows.md

 other concepts:
 run: ( Used to define the action that should be executed as a part of specific job within workflow.)
 when: ( Used to define the Condition under which job run within the workflow such as success, failure and always.)

+## Q35) If an organization's templated workflow contains secret information such as `${{ secrets.token }}`, what needs to be configured before using the workflow?

+Ans: Create a repository secret named `token`